raksheen/weatherapp/README.md

 ## 🚀 Your homework submission should include:

-- An issue ticket created on the repo `ada-students` [here](https://git.generalassemb.ly/nyc-wdi-ada/ada-students/issues/new)
+- A pull request created on _this repo_
-- A link to your fork of this repository
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON MONDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨